Muslim World Urges Myanmar To End Persecution of Rohingya

 Just last week, Ms. Kyi accused international organizations of abetting terrorism and insurgency, charges that were immediately rebuked by U.N.
 Commissioner for Human Rights Zeid Ra’ad Al Hussein.

-“By blocking access for humanitarian organizations, Myanmar’s authorities have put tens of thousands of people at risk and shown a callous disregard for human life,” Tirana Hassan of Amnesty International, said in statement.
+“By blocking access for humanitarian organizations, Myanmar’s authorities have put tens of thousands of people at risk and shown a callous disregard for human life,” Tirana Hassan of Amnesty International, said in a statement.

 International Community Reacts